eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Code Contributions.md

 We use the [GitHub Flow](https://guides.github.com/introduction/flow/){:target="_blank"} workflow for making contributions to this project.
 This means that:

-1. Fork the repository and create a new branch from `main` for your changes.
+1. Fork the repository and create a new branch from `main` branch for your changes.

    ```bash
    git checkout main